Bioavailability and CBD

 When vaping CBD oils we inhale the compound that reaches our lung.
 The pulmonary alveoli will be responsible for transporting the active substance very quickly into the bloodstream so that the absorption will be almost instantaneous and a bioavailability above 50% can be achieved.

 There are countless creams and balms with CBD as an active substance.
 The skin is a very dense membrane and low permeability which directly affects absorption.
 It is for this reason that if we choose the topical route to enjoy the benefits of CBD we will have to look a lot at the concentration of Cannabidiol of such products.
 This is the best way to soothe localized pains, dense layers of product should be applied to the skin and let it work until the skin finishes absorbing.
-In any case, applying any concentration of CBD to the skin will not allow it to reach the bloodstream so its bioavailability is zero.
+In any case, applying any concentration of CBD to the skin will not get it into the bloodstream, so its bioavailability is nil.
 There are transdermal CBD patches which are absorbed into the bloodstream, but their exact bioavailability is not yet known.

 Synergies that increase bioavailability: Terpenes, Flavonoids and other Cannabinoids